mcquenji/gym/README.md

 ## Register the first user

 The app is built in an invite-only manner.
 However, the first user can register without an invitation code (i.e. referral from now on).
-So it is recommended that you register yourself first here `https://<your-domain>/#/register` and then invite your friends.
+So it is recommended that you register yourself first at `https://<your-domain>/#/register` and then invite your friends.